Acrylic Paint Supplies – What You Need To Know Before Purchasing.

-Once again, if you’ve ever watched a Bob Ross painting tutorial you’ll probably recognize the Titanium White and Cadmium and Phthalo options as favorites of his.
+Once again, if you’ve ever watched a Bob Ross painting tutorial, you’ll probably recognize the Titanium White and Cadmium and Phthalo options as his favorites.

-This hints at another aspect of how color and acrylics go together nicely for beginners – namely that acrylic paint supplies are easy to use.
+This hints at another aspect of how color and acrylics go together nicely for beginners – those acrylic paint supplies are easy to use.

-Bob Ross’s show was wonderful in part because he never overwhelms his audience with terminology or technique.
+Bob Ross’s show was wonderful because he never overwhelmed his audience with terminology or technique.

-These are extremely important to proper art schooling, obviously, but if you’re a raw beginner just dipping your brush into the world of painting and seeing if it does indeed color you with joy, simplicity is a good thing.
+These are extremely important to proper art schooling.
+Still, simplicity is a good thing if you’re a raw beginner just dipping your brush into the world of painting and seeing if it does indeed color you with joy.

-Oil paints are fantastic and capable of all manner of complex lighting and color tricks, but they’re also far more expensive and less forgiving.
+Oil paints are fantastic and capable of complex lighting and color tricks, but they are far more expensive and less forgiving.
 Y

-ou need to be taught how to use them “properly,” which is one reason people continue to shell out all that money for MFAs at fine art conservatories around the world.
+You need to be taught how to use them “properly,” which is why people continue to shell out all that money for MFAs at fine art conservatories worldwide.

-With acrylics such as these, however, very little setup is needed.
+However, with acrylics such as these, a very little setup is needed.

-You mostly just squeeze out the paint and you’re good to go.
-You may need to dilute or mix a color or two depending on the effect you’re trying to create, but other than that, beginning acrylic painters have an edge in terms of the ease of their paint mediums over their oil-based contemporaries.
+You mainly just squeeze out the paint, and you’re good to go.
+You may need to dilute or mix a color or two depending on the effect you’re trying to create.
+Still, other than that, beginning acrylic painters have an edge in terms of the ease of their paint mediums over their oil-based contemporaries.